quantastica/encoder-decoder/README.md

 In this example, we have two columns: `a` with value `11` and `b` with value `14`.

-`input_encoding` distionary describing encoding scheme and column definitions.
+`input_encoding` dictionary describing encoding scheme and column definitions.

 Fields: